argentsea/docfx/tutorials/Sharding/shardkey.md

 Because the ShardId value is used in configuration, queries, and also for saving foreign shard references in your databases, once your project is established this value cannot be easily changed.
 The same ShardId type is used across all [ShardSets](/api/ArgentSea.ShardSetsBase-2.html).

 > [!NOTE]
 > The database itself may not know what its own *ShardId* is.
 This sounds absurd until you realize that it is genuinely difficult to keep scores or even hundreds of database schemas and procedures in sync while preserving a programmatic ShardId value.
-Your continuous delivery tooling will keep detecting any differences and trying to overwrite them.
+Your continuous delivery tooling will keep detecting any differences and trying to overwrite them!
 Fortunately, your connection *does* know this and can set the [ShardKey](/api/ArgentSea.ShardKey-2.html) and [ShardChild](/api/ArgentSea.ShardChild-3.html) values correctly.

 ### The RecordId